-Note 4.
+Note 5.
 Annuity Liability

 The Foundation is obligated pursuant to the terms of a charitable remainder annuity trust agreement established by a donor-program of the Foundation to pay the donors an annual sum of \$8,078 per trust agreement (paid monthly) for the lives of the donors.
-Pursuant to this agreement, a \$115,400 gift was made in February 2000.
+Pursuant to this agreement an \$115,400 gift was made in February 2000.
 The donors' charitable deduction for federal income tax purposes was \$35,838 in 2000.

-The annuity liability is to be revalued annually with Internal Revenue Service rate tables, based on the donors' attained ages and the payout rates.
+The annuity liability is to be revalued annually with Internal Revenue Service rate tables based on the donors' attained ages and the payout rates.

-At June 30, 2018 and 2017, the annuity liability amounted to \$32,826 and \$34,549, respectively.
+At June 30, 2019 and 2018, the annuity liability amounted to \$31,148 and \$32,826, respectively.